Newport railway station: Subsequent developments

 The whole Newport area was re-signalled from 2009 to 2012, providing speed improvements on the relief lines.

 The Great Western Main Line from London to Cardiff was electrified as part of the Great Western Main Line electrification scheme.
 As part of this the former footbridge was removed in 2017.
 Following the introduction of Hitachi Rail British Rail Class 800/802 trains and the new timetable introduced on 15 December 2019, journey times between Newport and London Paddington were reduced to around 1 hour 30 minutes The power from Bristol Parkway through Newport was switched on on 14 September 2019, with electric running extended to Newport from 15 December, and as far as Cardiff over the Christmas period.

 In September 2018, plans were submitted to Newport City Council for a new footbridge between Devon Place and Queensway, to replace the subway used since the closure of the previous footbridge.
+The bridge opened in April 2023.

 The South East Wales Transport Alliance (SEWTA) have proposed an additional service (one in every two hours) to Abergavenny with a re-opened station in Caerleon, two trains per hour between Cwmbran and Abergavenny, and an hourly service to Pontypool and New Inn, subject to line enhancements in Abergavenny.

 Transport for Wales have included some of these proposals in their plans for the later stages of their South Wales Metro scheme.